 The credit check may lead to not all payment methods offered being available.
 You have the right to a manual review, presenting your own viewpoint, as well as to challenge the decision in this case.

 In the event of late payment and provided that the other statutory requirements are met, we pass on the required data to a company commissioned with asserting the claim.
 Both article 6, paragraph 1 (b) and article 6, paragraph 1 (f) of the GDPR are the legal basis for this.
 Assertion of a contractual claim is to be considered as a legitimate interest in keeping with the latter stipulation.

 The following statements relate to the processing of personal data for advertising purposes.
 The GDPR describes data processing of this kind based on article 6, paragraph 1 (f), as conceivable in principle and as a legitimate interest.
-The duration of the retention period for data used for advertising purposes does not follow any strict guidelines and is based on the question of whether storage is required to deliver advertising.
+The duration of the retention period for data used for advertising purposes does not follow any strict guidelines and is based on nature and extent of our business relationship to date.
 At Sport-Thieme GmbH, we also abide by the principle of ceasing to use your data for advertising purposes no later than five years after your last contact.
 Please see section 3.3.3. for the process should you object.

 3.3.1.
 Sport-Thieme GmbH and third-party advertising purposes

 If you have concluded a contract with us, we will keep a record of you as an existing customer.
 In this case, we use your postal address beyond the existence of distinct consent to send you information about new products and services.
 We occasionally pass on your postal address to contractual partners, carefully chosen by us, from mail-order and telecommunications fields so that they can also inform you about their products.
 We use your email address beyond the existence of distinct consent to provide you with information about our own, similar products.
 Following the purchase, you will also receive an automatic email, in which we ask you to rate us and our products.
 In doing so, you are helping us to adapt and to further develop our products and our product range.